 Special Education Preschool Teacher

-Special education preschool teachers work with children who have a wide range of disabilities, including developmental delay and learning disabilities, autism, speech and language impairments, and mental retardation.
-Using specially-designed curriculum, these teachers work individually with their students to ensure that each one reaches their learning potential.
+Special education preschool teachers typically work with children who have a wide range of disabilities, including developmental delay and learning disabilities, autism, speech and language impairments, and mental retardation.
+Using specially-designed curriculum, these teachers usually work individually with their students to ensure that each one has the best opportunity to reach their learning potential.
 While often challenging, a career as a special education teacher is also often very rewarding.

 If you would like to pursue a career in special education as a preschool teacher in California, Alliant offers several programs at different levels that can help you meet this goal.
 Our programs include: